freginold/acro/README.md

 ## Usage
 Run the `acro.hta` file.
 Once the HTA interface loads, type a term in the search bar to search for it, or click the **Add** button to add a new term to the file.

+To use an existing text file with acro, the acronyms or definitions must be separated by an equal sign (`=`) with no spaces, like this:

+    acronym=what it stands for
+    term or phrase=what it means

 ## Requirements
 There must already be a text file in the same directory as the `acro.hta` file.
 (Future versions will create a new text file if none exists.)
 By default this file must be named `acronyms.txt` but you can change that by replacing the file name in the `acro.vbs` file on this line:
 ```vbs